alex-taffe/MSJS/README.md

 # MSJS
-This tools is designed to help teach programming to students who are in middle school.
+This tool is designed to help teach programming to students who are in middle school.
 Using modern web APIs, the tool is able to convert a simplified version of Javascript back to native code that can be instantly run in the browser.
-In addition, using built in lesson tools, the software can guide your students as you instruct them.
+In addition, using built-in lesson tools, the software can help guide your students as you instruct them.
 # Configuration
 Check back later
 # Usage